herbalist-crafted body care

-Our products are slowly made by hand.
-We grow or ethically wildcraft much of what we use ourselves and what we buy is often sourced locally and always grown without chemicals.
+I formulate my products with care and intention, slowly making each batch by hand.
+I grow or wildcraft many of the herbs myself.
+What I do buy is often sourced locally and always grown without chemicals.

-In an effort to give Mama Earth a little relief we use essential oils very sparingly and purposefully in just four of our offerings.
-We package our products in reusable glass and orders go out wrapped with recyclable or repurposed materials.
+In an effort to give Mama Earth a little relief I use essential oils very sparingly and purposefully in only four offerings.
+My products are packaged in reusable glass and orders go out wrapped with recyclable or repurposed materials.

-Lately she's been distilling hydrosols, exploring the medicinals around Lake Erie and the Appalachian foothills, studying herbal energetics, researching Hungarian folk medicine, dyeing with botanicals, and learning how plants can help us integrate grief and trauma.
-She draws from all she's currently curious about to formulate new products and seed her ever-expanding Patreon.
+Lately I've been distilling hydrosols, studying herbal energetics, researching Hungarian folk medicine, dyeing with botanicals, and learning how plants can help integrate grief and trauma.
+I draw from all I'm curious about to seed an ever-expanding Patreon.

 • Which face oil is right for you?